-This is the same team that held Argentina, with Lionel Messi, to just ONE goal in a draw at the Meadowlands in March?
+This is the same team that held Argentina, with Lionel Messi in it, to just one goal in a draw at the Meadowlands in March?
 This Spain team, while loaded with Barcelona and Real Madrid stars, did not have Arsenal's Cesc Fabregas or Barcelona's Carles Puyol or Xavi Hernandez available for the game.

-Don't tell me Spain is better than Argentina (obviously), or that they wanted it more (unlikely, as this game was, like the Argentina game, a meaningless friendly).
+Don't tell me Spain is better than Argentina (they are, I know that), or that they wanted it more (that's unlikely, as this game was, like the Argentina game, a meaningless friendly).
 The difference between USA 1-1 Argentina and USA 0-4 Spain is that, this time, the U.S. defense played like crap.

 Not a good way to head into the CONCACAF Gold Cup.
 Tuesday night, they play Canada at Ford Field, home of the NFL's Detroit Lions, in Detroit, a city on the border of each nation.
 They'd better take it seriously, even if there's no chance Canada will be as good as Argentina, let alone Spain.

 The Yankees better win tonight.
 The Red Bulls, too.
 I am not in the mood for more clowning around.

 UPDATE: They blew it!
 The Red Bulls led 1-0 in the 92nd and last minute, and they blew it!
 1-1!
 The MSG Network announcer actually said, "I think I'm gonna be sick."
 You and me both, pal!